altfatterz/neo4j-maven-archetype/README.md

     mvn archetype:generate -DarchetypeGroupId=cz.bachman -DarchetypeArtifactId=neo4j-maven-archetype -DarchetypeVersion=1.0-SNAPSHOT

-Answer a couple of questions along the way (about your root groupId, artifactId and so on), after which you should see
+Answer a couple of questions along the way (about your groupId, artifactId and so on), after which you should see

     [INFO] BUILD SUCCESS